joelkuiper/variable-taxon-mapper/README.md

 Both paths are resolved relative to your current working directory, and parent directories are created automatically.

-Prediction runs emit both the CSV and a `<output>.manifest.json` file that documents the configuration path, git revision (when available), output schema, and generation timestamp.
+Prediction runs emit the chosen table format and a `<output>.manifest.json` file that documents the configuration path, git revision (when available), output schema, and generation timestamp.